 - Strengthen information, evidence and research for mental health

 All very relevant.
 However, with rising levels of anxiety and depression and an estimated economic cost of US$1trillion pa to the global economy, something tells me we’ve got to get better at stemming the tide, which is where prevention comes first and foremost.

-Because with all the good will in the world and the ernest intention to do better at speeding recovery from mental illness, the only sustainable approach for an already overloaded and overburdened medical system that is no longer able to provide adequate and timely care is to reduce the risk.
+Because with all the goodwill in the world and the earnest intention to do better at speeding recovery from mental illness, the only sustainable approach for an already overloaded and overburdened medical system that is no longer able to provide adequate and timely care is to reduce the risk.

 Prevention is the key.

 This can be achieved by addressing those lifestyle issues long recognised as essential contributing factors to health and wellbeing, and performance.

 Lack of sleep contributes to a worsening mood and loss of emotional regulation.
 While those already diagnosed with anxiety, depression or other mood disorder will frequently report sleep disturbance that makes it hard for them to have the energy, motivation or inclination to function normally.

 Whichever way you look at it, addressing sleep problems is key to better decision-making, retaining perspective and overcoming our negativity bias.

 If you’ve ever felt sleep deprived yourself you may have noticed you are more irritable, angry and frustrated and at risk of “flying off the handle”.
 This is because the amygdala, the part of the brain that processes incoming sensory information and determines our mood is disrupted by sleep deprivation.
 We lose cognitive control of emotion.

 This is where keeping to a regular sleep schedule can be a lifesaver.
 Keeping to a regular getting-up time is a good start and avoid bedtime procrastination by switching off from all technology at least 40 minutes before bed and follow a wind-down schedule to best prepare for sleep.